Alvin Duskin

-Alvin Duskin (1931 – July 25, 2021) was a San Francisco Bay Area educator, entrepreneur, and activist known for a series of campaigns he led in the 1970s.
-These initiatives included anti-highrise ads, a battle to stop the sale of Alcatraz Island to a Texas oilman, and an initiative that stopped the development of nuclear power plants in California.
-Duskin was joined in these efforts by journalists, activists, and ad-men.
+Alvin Duskin (1931 – July 25, 2021) was a San Francisco Bay Area educator, entrepreneur, and activist known for leading a series of campaigns in the 1970s.
+These initiatives included anti-highrise ads, a battle to stop the sale of Alcatraz Island to a Texas oilman, and an initiative that prevented the development of nuclear power plants in California.
+Duskin collaborated with journalists, activists, and ad-men in these efforts.